Azure-Samples/contoso-chat/README.md

 ## Local Development

+With the necessary dependencies installed, you can use your local machine to interact with the deployed endpoint.
+Or, you can use Codespaces or a devcontainer on this repository, which will work out of the box.

 ### Exploring the Prompty Asset

-This sample contains an example [chat.prompty](./contoso_chat/chat.prompty) asset that you can explore, to understand this new capability.
+The [contoso_chat](./contoso_chat) sample contains an example [chat.prompty](./contoso_chat/chat.prompty) asset that you can explore, to understand this new capability.
 The file has the following components:

 1. A frontmatter section that defines the following attributes:
     - `name` of the application